kw7oe/kw7oe.github.io/content/posts/writing-mini-redis-server-in-elixir.md

 tags: ['elixir', 'database', 'mini-redis', 'tutorial']
 ---

 In the [previous post][0], we wrote a simple [Redis Protocol specification][1] (RESP) parser.
-But that's just a small part towards building a mini Redis server.
+That's just a small part towards to build a mini Redis.
+Let's continue writing the other parts needed for our mini Redis server.

-In this post, we continue to write the other parts needed for our simple Redis server.
-Here's an overall architecture looks like:
+Here's how the overall architecture looks like:

 ```
 Redis CLI <-> Redis Server (TCP) <-> RESP Parser